Completion of either:

 - Overall GPA of 3.0 or higher

-- College-level course in algebra (MATH 121G or equivalent)
+- College-level course in algebra (MATH 120 OR MATH 121G or equivalent)

-- College-level course in general physics (PHYS 211G or equivalent) or radiographic physics (RADT 105 or equivalent)
+- College-level course in general physics (PHYS 211G or equivalent), introductory physics for the health sciences (PHYS 210) or radiographic physics (RADT 105 or equivalent)

 It is recommended that coursework in math and physics be within the last 5 years because these courses provide a foundation for the ultrasound physics and instrumentation course in this program.